NREL/HPC/applications/paraview/rendering.md

-# High-quality rendering on peregrine with ParaView
+# High-quality Rendering on Eagle With ParaView

-How to use batch ParaView with OSPRay to generate single frames and animations on peregrine
+How to use ParaView in batch mode to generate single frames and animations on Eagle

 ![](/assets/paraview.png)